Christian Bök: The Xenotext

-The Xenotext is an ongoing work of BioArt which claims to be “the first example of ‘living poetry.’”
+The Xenotext is an ongoing work of BioArt which claims to be "the first example of 'living poetry.'"
 The Xenotext consists of a single sonnet (called "Orpheus"), which gets translated into a gene and then integrated into a cell, causing the cell to "read" this poem, and in reply, the cell builds a protein — one whose sequence of amino acids encodes yet another sonnet (called "Eurydice").
 The cell becomes not only a durable archive for storing a poem, but also an operant machine for writing a poem.
 The gene has so far worked properly in cultures of E. coli, but the intended symbiote is D. radiodurans ("the dire seed, immune to radiation") — an extremophile, able to thrive in very inhospitable environments, deadly to most life on Earth.

 According to Bök from an interview in 2007, the final product will include:

 a poetic manual that showcases the text of the poem, followed by an artfully designed monograph about the experiment, including, for example, the chemical alphabet for the cipher, the genetic sequence for the poetry, the schematics for the protein, and even a photograph of the microbe, complete with other apparati, such as charts, graphs, images, and essays, all outlining our results.

 Bök has collaborated with laboratories at the University of Calgary, the University of Wyoming, and the University of Texas (Austin), to realize his design.
-In 2011, nine years after conceiving The Xenotext, Bök announced that labs had performed a successful test run of his “poetic cipher,” meaning that:
+In 2011, nine years after conceiving The Xenotext, Bök announced that labs had performed a successful test run of his "poetic cipher," meaning that:

-when implanted in the genome of [the] bacterium, [the] poem (which begins ‘any style of life/ is prim…’) does in fact cause the bacterium to write, in response, its own poem (which begins ‘the faery is rosy/ of glow…’).
+when implanted in the genome of [the] bacterium, [the] poem (which begins 'any style of life/ is prim…') does in fact cause the bacterium to write, in response, its own poem (which begins 'the faery is rosy/ of glow…').

-In 2015, The Xenotext: Book I was published — a work consisting of meditations on both science and poetics (addressing their mythic drives for immortality).
+In 2015, The Xenotext: Book 1 was published — a work consisting of meditations on both science and poetics (addressing their mythic drives for immortality).
 This first, "Orphic" volume sets the conceptual groundwork for the second, "Eurydicean" volume, which will document the experiment itself.
-The Xenotext: Book II is scheduled to be released on May 27, 2025.
+The Xenotext: Book 2 was published in 2025.

 The Kazimir Effect

-In 2021, Bök published The Kazimir Effect (Penteract Press, 2021), listed as one of the Times Literary Supplement’s Books of the Year 2021.
+In 2021, Bök published The Kazimir Effect (Penteract Press, 2021), listed as one of the Times Literary Supplement's Books of the Year 2021.
 This arose from a visual poetry project that begin in 2017, inspired by Suprematist Composition: White on White by Kazimir Malevich.